 Our professional services include consulting, technical support, resident engineer services, design services and installation services.
 Because control transfers over time, revenue is recognized based on progress toward completion of the performance obligation.
 The method to measure progress toward completion requires judgment and is based on the nature of the products or services to be provided.
 We generally use the input method to measure progress for our contracts because we believe it best depicts the transfer of assets to the customer which occurs as we incur costs for the contracts.
 However, in some instances, we use the output method because it best depicts the transfer of asset to the customer.
 Under the cost-to-cost measure of progress, the progress toward completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
-When the measure of progress is based upon expended labor, progress toward complete the performance obligation.
+When the measure of progress is based upon expended labor, progress toward completion is measured as the ratio of labor time expended to date versus the total estimated labor time required to complete the performance obligation.
 Revenue is recorded proportionally as costs are incurred or as labor is expended.
 Costs to fulfill these obligations include internal labor as well as subcontractor costs.